esendex/esendex-ruby-sdk/readme.md

 }
 ```

+Please be kind to us and don't perform anything potentially long running in this call back as this will

 The handlers are defined as follows

 | End Point| Config Setting | Notification Class | Developer Tools |